Old Cambrians Sports Club

 Old Cambrians Sports Club is a former first-class cricket team in Sri Lanka.

 Old Cambrians competed in the Sri Lankan first-class competition in 1989-90 and 1991–92.
 Of their 14 matches they won one, lost five and drew eight.
-They played their home matches at Tyronne Fernando Stadium, Moratuwa.
+They played their home matches at Tyronne Fernando Stadium, Moratuwa, in southwestern Sri Lanka.
 They continue to compete at sub-first-class levels.